-1. During Public Sector Survey inspections, the OSHA Injury and Illness Log for 2010, 2011, and 2012 for the establishment, department/division, or employer identified on the assignment will be reviewed.
-The DART rate for all three years will be recalculated (as described in Chapter II, F.3.f. of the FOM) and recorded on the OSHA-1 form.
-2. A recalculation will not be performed if, for any reason, the relevant records are not available.
+1. During Public Sector Survey inspections, the OSHA Injury and Illness Log for 2014, 2015 and 2016 for the establishment, department/division, or employer identified on the assignment will be reviewed.
+The DART rate for all three years will be recalculated (as described in Chapter II, F.3.f. of the FOM) and recorded in the inspection report.
+If determined that the employer controls 10 or fewer employees, the CSHO will contact their supervisor to discuss and make a management decision to proceed or not with the programmed planned inspection.
+2. A recalculation will not be performed if, for any reason, the relevant records are not available or it is determined that the employer controls, as a whole, less than 11 employees, which exempts them from the requirement of maintaining a 300 log.
 Appropriate citations under 29 CFR 1904 will be considered.

-3. The CSHO will check OSHA 301 Forms, Form 19's, or equivalent, as they deem appropriate, to validate the OSHA 300 injury and illness logs related to the assignment.
-If these records are not available for CSHOs to make this determination, the workplace comprehensive safety and health inspection will proceed and appropriate citations under 29 CFR 1904 will be considered.
+3. The CSHO will check OSHA 301 Forms, N.C.
+Industrial Commission Form 19s (First report of Injury), or equivalent, as they deem appropriate, to validate the OSHA 300 injury and illness logs related to the assignment.
+If the records are not available for CSHOs to make this determination, the workplace comprehensive safety and health inspection will proceed and appropriate citations under 29 CFR 1904 will be considered.
 4. If the recalculated DART rate for the survey year for the assignment is below the target rate for the employer's specific category, but the calculated DART rate for the following year is at or above the same target rate, the CSHO will complete the inspection.
 If the recalculated DART for the survey year for the assignment is at or above the target rate for the specific category, the CSHO will proceed with the inspection even if the following year is below the target rate.
-If the DART rates for both the survey year and following year are below the target rate for the specific category, the CSHO will do a "records only" inspection.
+If the DART rates for both the survey year and the following year are below the target rate for the specific category, the CSHO will do a "records only" inspection.
 5. If recordkeeping violations are discovered, the employer will be cited in accordance with OSH Division policy.
 A partial walkthrough may be conducted to interview workers in order to confirm and verify the injury and illness experience.
 Any serious violations that are observed in the vicinity or brought to the attention of the compliance officer will be investigated and may be cited.